Five Reasons Why You May Feel Lonely In A Relationship— And How To Fix It

 Feeling unwanted in a relationship could start with expectations.
 After all, it can be hard to know what to expect from relationships.
 Romantic movies and love songs may convince us that love is effortless or that our partner should be our only source of happiness, for example.
 This may be an oversimplified view of relationships, though.
 In reality, relationships may be more complex.

 Moreover, you might go into a relationship with a certain idea of how it's supposed to be.
 Often, we see our parents' relationship as an example, and we might assume that's the norm.
 Your partner will also take notice of the relationships in their life.
-When your expectations clash, it can cause conflict.
+When your expectations clash, it can cause conflict and potentially lead at least one of you toward feeling lonely.
 It could be helpful to keep in mind that the relationship dynamics that work for other people might not work for your relationship.

 How can one combat unrealistic expectations